Explainer7 min read

 +

 The six Lépine pocket watches retail at €385 (£335 / $400 / CHF350).
 The two Savonnette pieces with petite seconde subdial — Lan Ba and Otg Roz — retail at €400 (£350 / $420 / CHF375).
-Through this site's option contract, the total locked cost is €485 (Lépine) or €500 (Savonnette) — a flat €100 non-refundable option fee plus the retail invoice on dispatch.
-Post-drop, direct sales on this site are priced at floating market value, typically €700–€1,400+.
+That is Swatch's in-store price.
+Because Swatch sells only in person, a piece sourced through our independent resale service is priced to the market and confirmed when we contact you — no payment is taken on the site.
 For context, the 2022 MoonSwatch — the closest comparable release at €260 retail — reached aftermarket prices of €1,200+ within weeks of release for the most sought-after colorways.

 Where can I buy the Swatch Royal Pop?